 If you enjoy recipes and writing, then why not put your passions together and start your own recipe blog?
 Creating a personal blog allows you to take full credit for all the interesting content you write and the unique recipes you create.
-As your site and social platforms grow, the opportunities to earn more money though full-time food blogging are endless.
+As your site and social platforms grow, the opportunities to earn more money through full-time food blogging are endless.

 Working with brands, direct advertising, and affiliate marketing are great ways to earn money with a blog.
 With direct advertising, certain brands and advertisers pay good money to reserve space on your blog.
 On the other hand, affiliate marketing is also a great option when you have no direct advertisers yet.
 Affiliate marketing involves promoting certain products or services on your blog.
 Every sale that comes from your blog will earn you a commission—it’s a win-win situation for both parties involved.

 So Many Great Ways to Work From Home and Make Money Selling Recipes!

 There are many different ways to make money selling recipes and working as a freelance recipe writer.
 If you have a passion for food and writing, selling your recipes can be a great work-at-home option.